OrigamiKing3612/OrigamiKing3612.github.io/other/How_to_use_mods.md

 2. Now that you have Java installed go to [The Fabric Website](https://fabricmc.net/use/installer/) and download the universal jar
 3. When it’s done open it
 4. Then make sure it is the right version 1.19.4 then press install
-5. Now go to the .minecraft folder
+5. Now go to the `.minecraft` folder
    1. Open file explorer and click the search bar
-   2. Type %appdata% then press enter
+   2. Type `%appdata%` then press enter
    3. Open the .minecraft folder
-6. Then drag the “mods” folder in this folder in the .minecraft folder.
+6. Then drag the `mods` folder in this folder in the .minecraft folder.
 Make sure it is not in a different folder
 7. Then open the launcher and play the fabric installation.
 If it is not there ask OrigamiKing3612 for help
 8. Then play Minecraft with mods!